-Limit 'foreign' ATM fees
+4. Limit 'foreign' ATM fees

-"If you’re traveling during the summer, you will often need cash," says Ridout.
+If you’re traveling over the holidays, you will often need cash, says Ridout.

 But a good number of credit unions and smaller community banks are rebating those charges, even when you incur them outside the country, Ridout says.